 Some of you know the feeling: months after completing your treatment, you feel your teeth shifting after Invisalign.
 Maybe it’s a tight flossing experience, or a peculiar tooth you keep seeing in pictures on social media.

-Whatever the signs, they mean the same thing, and you want answers: Why are my teeth shifting after treatment?
-Here are five considerations for teeth moving after Invisalign, and what you can do to get back on track.
+Whatever the signs, they mean the same thing, and you want answers!
+Here are five considerations for how to stop teeth shifting after Invisalign, and what you can do to get back on track.

 - Teeth are set in bone, not stone